DoubleSpeak/GitDiff9/README.md

 * Unstaged differences against a project's git repo
 * Highlight of changes committed in the last week
 * Format linting hints provided by swiftformat and clang-format
-* An indication that code is unused using an Xcode 8 indexdb
+* A viewer that makes explicit inferred types in declarations.

 To use, clone this project and build target "LNXcodeSupport".
 You'll need to [unsign your Xcode binary](https://github.com/fpg1503/MakeXcodeGr8Again) for the Xcode side of the plugin to load.
 The user interface is largely as it was before.